Constitutional By-law of the

 Article 9 – AMENDMENTS

 9.01 Proposed amendments to this or any By-law of the G.L.H.A. must be submitted by a Member of the G.L.H.A. to the Board in writing, on or before the 15th day of April preceding the Annual General Meeting may be made be either the Board, any Member, or by any Affiliated Association.
-Each proposed amendment by any Member or Affiliated Association must be in writing clearly indicating the resolution or amendment sought and who is making it, and such writing must be received by the Board no later than the 15th day of April preceding the Annual General Meeting.
+Each proposed amendment by any Member or Affiliated Association must be in writing clearly indicating the resolution or amendment sought and who is making it, and must be received in writing by the Board no later than the 15th day of April preceding the Annual General Meeting.

 9.02 A copy of the proposed amendment, along with the notice of the meeting, shall be forwarded to each Member by the 30th day of April preceding the Annual General Meeting.